IGVF-DACC/igvf-catalog/docs/collection_node_edge_nomenclature.md

 3. Edges:
-    - Edges are to be named according to the parent-child relationship that they describe in singular form.
+    - Edges are to be named according to the parent-child relationship that they describe in plural form.

-    - Example: variant_gene, gene_transcript, transcript_protein, ontological_term_ontological_term
+    - Example: variants_genes, genes_transcripts, transcripts_proteins, ontological_terms_ontological_terms

 - Transitive_closures are used only when biologically meaningful: such as for ontological relationships.